jimbaker/tagstr/docs/pep.rst

     mytag'Hi, {name}!'

-is equivalent to
+This is equivalent to:

 .. code-block:: python

     mytag('Hi, ', (lambda: name, 'name', None, None), '!')

-Tag function names are in the same namespace
+Tag Function Names are in the Same Namespace
 --------------------------------------------

 Because tag functions are simply callables on a sequence of string chunks and